10 Jan Are You An Entrepreneur?

 A lot of people have good ideas.
-In fact at least 5 other people probably have your same idea right now.
+In fact, at least 5 other people probably have your same idea right now.
 So when you come up with a really good idea, then come up with 10 more.
-Then be prepared to execute and dedicate everything you have to bringing your idea to life.
+Then be prepared to execute and dedicate everything you have to bring your idea to life.

 Most people fail to execute.

 If you want to learn more here is the best book I’ve read on executing a strategy: Your Strategy Needs a Strategy: How to Choose and Execute the Right Approach

 2. Find something you really love (like really really love to do)

 Most of the time being a solopreneur or entrepreneur sucks.
 Like it seriously sucks.
 It is going to take a ton of time to get your blog, product, service etc. off the ground.
 You have to love it.
 If you don’t really love it then you won’t stick with it and you won’t invest the “above and beyond” time that it takes for most companies to reach an inflection point.

 I made this mistake – the first app company that I tried to launch was in a niche (nightclub bookings) that I just didn’t care about.
 Sure it was a good idea, but I failed to stick with it because I didn’t like going to clubs and eventually just lost interest.
 You have to really love what you do – it will show in your pitches, it will show in your product, and it will keep you burning the midnight oil when no one else cares.